dreamcatcher-tech/network/Inbox/2024-10-04 1157 import customers from moneyworks.md

 Do the same transform twice, but in a different way, with different models ?
 Take the markdown, generate compliant xml, and see if they are the exact same ?
 The reversal principle, that demonstrates complete control of the process.

+So an agent could be running that simply allows a web push and request to be made at the behest of the remote artifact instance.
+This thing could also provide a tunnel for all web api requests to go thru, rather than requiring cloudflare ?

+Using cloudflare would be better since the app could be used remotely, too.